binduchinnasamy/cosmos-graph-movie-rating/readme.md

 Up on successfully running this program, you will be able to generate graph structure as shown below
 ![Graph Structure](https://github.com/binduchinnasamy/cosmos-graph-movie-rating/blob/master/graph-structure.png)

-##  Rating File Description
+##  Input Files

+**Rating File**

 All ratings are contained in the file "ratingssubset.dat" and are in the following format:

 UserID::MovieID::Rating::Timestamp

-- UserIDs range between 1 and 2000
-- MovieIDs range between 1 and 3952
-- Ratings are made on a 5-star scale (whole-star ratings only)
-- Timestamp is represented in seconds since the epoch as returned by time(2)
-- Each user has at least 20 ratings

-##  User File Description
+**User File**

-User information is in the file "userssubset.dat" and is in the following
+User information is in the file "userssubset.dat" and is in the following format:
-format:

 UserID::Gender::Age::Occupation::Zip-code

-- Gender is denoted by a "M" for male and "F" for female
-- Age is chosen from the following ranges:

-	*  1:  "Under 18"
-	* 18:  "18-24"
-	* 25:  "25-34"
-	* 35:  "35-44"
-	* 45:  "45-49"
-	* 50:  "50-55"
-	* 56:  "56+"

-- Occupation is chosen from the following choices:

-	*  0:  "other" or not specified
-	*  1:  "academic/educator"
-	*  2:  "artist"
-	*  3:  "clerical/admin"
-	*  4:  "college/grad student"
-	*  5:  "customer service"
-	*  6:  "doctor/health care"
-	*  7:  "executive/managerial"
-	*  8:  "farmer"
-	*  9:  "homemaker"
-	* 10:  "K-12 student"
-	* 11:  "lawyer"
-	* 12:  "programmer"
-	* 13:  "retired"
-	* 14:  "sales/marketing"
-	* 15:  "scientist"
-	* 16:  "self-employed"
-	* 17:  "technician/engineer"
-	* 18:  "tradesman/craftsman"
-	* 19:  "unemployed"
-	* 20:  "writer"

-## Movie file description
+**Occupation**
+- OUser information is in the file "occupation.dat".
+For clarity purpose, When uploading the occupation to Graph DB, Occupation ID is prefixed with 'o'.

+**Movie**

 Movie information is in the file "movies.dat" and is in the following
 format:

 MovieID::Title::Genres

-- Titles are identical to titles provided by the IMDB
-- Genres are pipe-separated and are selected from the following genres:
+- Genres are pipe-separated

-	* Action
-	* Adventure
-	* Animation
-	* Children's
-	* Comedy
-	* Crime
-	* Documentary
-	* Drama
-	* Fantasy
-	* Film-Noir
-	* Horror
-	* Musical
-	* Mystery
-	* Romance
-	* Sci-Fi
-	* Thriller
-	* War
-	* Western

 ## Steps to run the programm to create Graph Vertex and Edges in Azure Graph DB